The nonlinear Schr\"odinger equation for orthonormal functions: I. Existence of ground states: Introduction and statement of the main results

 Equation~\eqref{eq:fermionic_NLS} has several invariances.
-The first is the invariance under the non-compact group of space translations and it corresponds to replacing all the functions $u_j$ by $u_j(\cdot-\tau)$ for some $\tau\in\R^d$.
-Similarly for the rotations.
+The first is the invariance under the non-compact group of space translations and it corresponds to replacing all the functions $u_j(x)$ by $u_j(x-\tau)$ for some $\tau\in\R^d$.
+The second is due to rotations with $u_j(\cR x)$ and $\cR\in{\rm SO}(d)$.
 On the other hand, the multiplication by a phase for $N=1$ is here replaced by the action of the (compact) group $U(N)$ of space-independent $N\times N$ unitary matrices, in the manner